wbuchanan/crossvalidate/README.md

-# Specifications for crossvalidation package

-## What should it do?
-* Allow users to define a train/test or train/validation/test split and fit
-* models to the data defined by the splits

-## How will it be accomplished?
-A prefix command, ala brewproof, that handles the splitting, fitting, predicting, and validating for the end user.
-The prefix command will be a wrapper that uses several underlying ados and Mata functions to automate this process for end users.
-The package will also include the underlying commands to give users even greater flexibility without having to code things from the ground up.
+# Stata Cross-Validation

 ## Example:
-`xv 0.8, metric(mse): reg price mpg length if foreign != 1`
+`xv 0.8, ps(pred) metric(mse): reg price mpg length if foreign != 1`

-# How to handle
-1. parse the if/in statement from the estimation command if it exists
-2. generate random uniform for the subset requested
-3. tag the cases that should be used for training
-4. fit the model to the training set
-5. predict outcome on the test set (e.g., foreign == 0 but not test)
-6. pass predicted and observed outcomes to a mata function/method that will compute the metric
-7. return the results from fitting the model
-8. return the metric following the model fitting
-9. return the monitors following the model fitting
-10. ensure results stored in appropriate e() locations

 ## Commands to write for this package
 - [ ] xv - Cross validation using train/test, train/validation/test, or K-Fold
 cross-validation methods.
 - [ ] xvloo - Leave One Out cross-validation
-- [ ] state - a program that will handle getting and writing important information about the state of the software when starting up for replication purposes.
+- [x] state - a program that will handle getting and writing important information about the state of the software when starting up for replication purposes.
 It should either add dataset characteristics or notes.
 - [x] splitit - a program that handles defining the splits of the dataset for the main end user facing commands also needs to handle potential persistence of group membership (e.g., folds or train/validation/test splits)
-- [x] fitit - a program that handles fitting the statistical model to the data, storing estimation results, and predicting the outcome on the validation/test set.
+- [x] fitit - a program that handles fitting the statistical model to the data and storing estimation results
+- [x] predictit - a program that handles generating the out-of-sample predictions
 - [x] validateit - a program that will handle the validation portion of the training loop (e.g., computing monitors and/or test metrics and returning those values as well)
 - [x] classify - a program that can return the predicted class from classification based models (e.g., logit, ologit, mlogit, etc...)
 - [x] cmdmod - a metaprogram used to modify the user-specified estimation command to ensure it is fitted to the training set only and that predictions are made on the validation/test set only.